L to R: Kelton Williams, Xinhui Cai, Hunter Hampton, Meredith Williams, Cory Clark, and Robert Langefeld

 "I learned more over this summer than I had in three years of undergrad, which is exactly what I needed going into my senior year."

-Planning for WFBMI's 2019 Internship has begun.
+Planning for next summer's WFBMI Internship has begun.
 Please contact Brian Ostasiewski with questions and interest.